sunfounder/arduino_starter_kit/docs/source/17_morse_code.rst

         delay(750);  // Repeat after a period
     }

 9. Here is your complete code.
-You can now click "Upload" to upload the code to the R3 board, after which you will hear the Morse code for "SOS" (... --- ...).
+You can now click "Upload" to upload the code to the Arduino Uno R3, after which you will hear the Morse code for "SOS" (... --- ...).

 .. code-block:: Arduino